Fauci: US to spend $3.2B for antiviral pills for COVID-19 | Health

 Fauci: US to spend $3.2B for antiviral pills for COVID-19

 The United States is devoting 3.2 billion to advance development of antiviral pills for COVID-19 and other dangerous viruses that could turn into pandemics.Dr.
-Anthony Fauci, the nations top infectious disease expert, announced the investment during a White House briefing as part of a new antiviral programme for pandemics to develop drugs to address symptoms caused by potentially dangerous viruses like the coronavirus.
+Anthony Fauci, the nations top infectious disease expert, announced the investment Thursday at a White House briefing as part of a new antiviral program for pandemics to develop drugs to address symptoms caused by potentially dangerous viruses like the coronavirus.

 - Country: